Harassment by Electronic Means Lawyer Chicago

 • Repeated unwanted text messages

-• Repeated messages after being asked to stop
+• Messages sent after being asked to stop communication

 Penalties for Harassment by Electronic Means in Illinois

-Harassment by electronic means is typically charged as a misdemeanor offense, although certain circumstances can lead to felony charges.
+Harassment by electronic means is typically charged as a misdemeanor offense in Illinois, although certain aggravating circumstances can elevate the offense to a felony, making it essential to understand the broader landscape of criminal law in Illinois.

 • Up to 6 months in jail

-More serious conduct or repeat behavior may result in a Class A misdemeanor charge.
+More serious circumstances may result in a Class A misdemeanor charge carrying:

 Consequences Beyond the Courtroom